m-pays/magi/README.md

 wallet open to mint coins via POS or want to run an energy-efficient node for solo mining.

-This for really only adds a few lines of changes to the Makefile and Qt's version of a makefile.
+This fork really only adds a few lines of changes to the Makefile and Qt's version of a makefile.
 It might even be a drop-in solution for the future, if neither have significant changes made to them.
 (Either that or the Magi team will merge it.)